Forms of Ganapati

 Ekakshara Ganesha (Single Syllable Ganapati):

 Eka’ means ‘one’ and ‘Akshara’ means ‘syllable’.
 The single syllable indicates Ganesha’s sacred Beej Mantra “Gam” – “गं“.
-On the whole, this red-complexioned Ekakshara Ganapati embodies cosmic unity, the oneness of matter and the singleness of spirit.
+Overall, this red-complexioned Ekakshara Ganapati embodies cosmic unity, the oneness of matter and the singleness of spirit.

 Worshipping Ekakshara Ganapati helps one to gain control over one’s senses and temptations.
 Consequently one can triumphantly overcome the duality and delusions of Maya (Illusion) generated by senses.
 Also, meditating on this form helps in focusing one’s mind and progressing in the realm of spirituality.